MechWipf/Mimic/README.md

 Then install GLFW through its [website](http://www.glfw.org/).
 There's some install instructions on there - should be fairly simple to follow.

-Then `cd` into the project folder and run:
+Make sure you also have Java installed (type `javac`), then `cd` into the project folder and run:

 ```
+make
 cargo run
 ```